GaboCapo/VideoRepairScript/README.md

 - **🗑️ Original File Management**: Option to delete the original file after a successful repair.

 ## Prerequisites
 - **FFmpeg**: The script requires FFmpeg to be installed on your system.
-You can install it on Ubuntu using:
+You can install it:

 Ubuntu,Debian based Systems
   ```